Yoav666s/dnd-wiki/_pages/reckonfear.md

 **Fumble.** As a Sleight, you increase the DT of the next check a creature you can see within range makes in the next minute by 4 to a maximum of 12.

-**Minor Telekinesis.** As a Sleight, you manipulate a small object.
+**Minor Telekinesis.** As a Sleight, you manipulate a small object (such as a paperweight) or mechanism (such as an unlocked door handle).
 You can utilize it, topple it over, or move it to a place within range (possibly to your or another creature's hand).
 The object moves too slowly to deal damage unless you drop it a distance of 1 or more squares or hexagons; make an attack against the creature or object.
 On a hit, it takes 1d4 Blunt damage per square or hexagon.
-Alternatively, as an Action if you're competent in the Precision skill, you can operate a small Precision weapon (such as a pistol or a dagger) to make 1 attack.
+Alternatively, as an Action, if you're competent in the Precision skill, you can operate a small Precision weapon (such as a pistol or a dagger) to make 1 attack.
 The Competence die you roll is based on your Willpower Value.

 **Stumble.** As a Sleight, you cause a creature you can see within range to stumble as it walks or runs, halving its movement Speed until the end of its next turn (rounded down).